-I tried to respond with my “don’t worry” eyes, but a mom was a mom was a mom.
+I tried to respond with a pair of kind eyes, but a mom was a mom was a mom.
 She knew when I was lying.

-Mom struggled mightily to breath for the next minutes while I engaged in several consults with ER doctors and respiratory therapists and nurses and registration.
+Mom struggled mightily to breath for the next minutes while I engaged in several consults with ER doctors and respiratory therapists, nurses and registration.
 Admission stuff was hard work.
 For everyone.

 I was still thinking mosquito bite.
 Not angioendema swelling.
-After earning my expertise in leukemia, cancer, Parkinson’s and Alzheimer’s, apparently, I was on my way to developing an unwanted but warranted interest in respiratory care.
+After earning my expertise in caregiving for leukemia, cancer, Parkinson’s and Alzheimer’s, I was on my way towards developing an unwanted, but warranted, interest in respiratory care.

-Only after the acute event of the nose probe and successful intubation of a breathing tube, I began to take stock in the What if.
+After the acute event of the nose probe and successful intubation of a breathing tube, I took stock in the What if.
 What if the nose probe/intubation hadn’t worked?
 Any procedure with the word emergency in front of it constituted a life-saving measure.
 Mom had a DNR on file.
 Where was the line?
-Had it already been crossed?
+Had I already crossed it?

-Approaching 48 hours in the ICU, Mom’s breathing tube was still in place.
-Her body had not responded to the typical treatment of steroids and Benadryl (I kept asking if they could give me her share instead).
+Approaching 48 hours in the ICU, Mom’s breathing tube stayed in place.
+Her body had not responded to the typical treatment of steroids and Benadryl (I asked for her share instead).

-Nurses stood behind me to enter their data or hang IV’s while I sat bedside and wept.
+I sat at Mom’s beside and wept.
+Nurses stood behind me to enter data or hang IV’s.
 Chaplains came and went.
-The palliative care team visited often.
+The palliative care team visited frequently.
 I practiced more chair yoga in a day than a senior citizen could practice in a year.

 The gravity of the situation was not without consideration.
 Leave the tube in too long, there was a greater risk of infection.
 Remove the tube too soon and leave it up to Mom’s devices and the Universe, and then what?
 Then what?

 I had run through the DNR instructions multiple times with multiple doctors, palliative care teams and men and women in collars.
 I had run through that obstacle course a dozen times in my head.
 But never in my heart.
-Never as it had appeared right in front of me.
+Never as the instructions had appeared right in front of me.

-Having traveled the road of bodily decline with a first husband who died of cancer, I was aware of the potholes and turnoffs and rest stops and blue signs for attractions along the way.
-But, that didn’t make the situation easier.
+I had traveled the road of bodily decline with a first husband who died of cancer.
+I was keenly aware of the potholes and turnoffs and rest stops and blue signs for attractions along the way.
+But, my past experience didn’t make the situation easier.
 In fact, decisions became more complex.
-As the POA for my husband, we had already discussed his wants.
-As the POA for a parent, there were family members involved.
-There was the knowledge that at no time in the past four to five years could my mother ever have confirmed what she first articulated in her DNR.
+As the POA for my husband, we had discussed his wants.
+As the POA for a parent, family members were involved.
+My mother had dementia.
+At no time in the past four to five years would my mother have confirmed what she first articulated in her will.

 Those were the dilemmas not written into the DNR.
 They were the small ones that ate away at my signature and hers.
-The big ones were easy to make, probably even obvious when the time came.
-But how many little dilemmas, insignificant if taken separately, when added together, constituted a violation of Mom’s wishes?
+The big ones were easy to make, even obvious when the time came.
+But how many little dilemmas were insignificant if taken separately, and when added together, constituted a violation of Mom’s wishes?

 A new medication was ordered and administered.
-One that, IF it worked, we would see detectable results.
-And if the medication produced even more measurable results, the next step was to remove the tube and allow Mom to breathe on her own.
+IF it worked, we would see immediate, detectable results.
+And if the medication produced even more measurable results, the doctors would remove the tube and allow Mom to breathe on her own.

-And after five hours, the doctor appeared.
-I knew his routine.
-He entered quietly while I was typing, but he wasn’t fooling anyone.
+After five hours, the doctor appeared.
+He entered quietly while I typed, but he didn’t fool anyone.
 I sent him good vibes via my laptop, wrote good vibes, good vibes, good vibes, like a child punished to the chalkboard.
 Then I stopped typing, because if the doctor could hear anything, I wanted him to hear the slightest sigh.

 A slight man, he looked up at me, a hint of sunlight captured in his dark brown eyes.
 “I heard a gurgle.”

 “We’ve got a gurgle?”
-I asked once more, as if the doctor has announced he had just delivered a healthy baby girl.
+I asked once more, as if the doctor had just delivered a healthy baby girl.

 There was much joy.
 There was more waiting.
 Overnight.
 Early morning.